NidhiPaytm/GenUI/README.md

 - 🎨 Studio UI: https://smith.langchain.com/studio?baseUrl=http://localhost:54367
 ```

-After your LangGraph server is running, execute the following command inside `apps/web` to start the Generating UI frontend:
+3. After your LangGraph server is running, execute the following command inside `apps/web` to start the Generating UI frontend:

 ```bash
 yarn dev
 ```

-On initial load, compilation may take a little bit of time.
+On initial load, compilation may take time.

-Then, open [localhost:3000](http://localhost:3000) with your browser and start generating UI!
+4. Open [localhost:3000](http://localhost:3000) with your browser and start trying generative interfaces.
+Using Claude is recommended.
+Generation can take multiple minutes due to iterative generation.
+You can track the intermediate steps in the terminal where you run `yarn dev` in `apps/agents`.

+### Troubleshooting

+For problems related to `pdf-parse`, you might refer to the solution [here](https://gitlab.com/autokent/pdf-parse/-/issues/24).

 # Citation
-If you find this work useful for your research, please cite our github repo:
+If you find this work useful for your research, please cite our GitHub repo:
 ```bibtex
 @misc{chen2025generative,
     title = {Beyond Chat: Generative Interfaces for Language Models},